How to retarget potential casino players

 Generic examples and campaign scenarios

 Another scenario pairs list reactivation with lookalike expansion: re-engage a clean CRM list with compliant creative, then seed an audience for prospecting expansion while maintaining privacy constraints and partner approvals.
+The important point is to keep each audience tied to a clear purpose, not to add every available segment to every campaign.

 • Visitor to engaged visitor sequence with timed re-engagement creatives